Eyes That See Not, Feet That Cannot Walk

-Apparently this incident occurred in a Catholic church in Canada.
-I wouldn't be surprised that there were some fellow Maltese there!
+Apparently, this incident took place in a Catholic church in Canada.
+I wouldn’t be surprised if there were a few fellow Maltese among those present!

 they must be carried